How does the Halo effect affect B2B website design?

 Knowing that you have mere seconds to prove your brand is credible and worthy of consideration for the bid process, is crucial.
 Understanding the unconscious and ever-present impacts of the Horn and Halo effects is a key factor in your having any kind of chance.

 It should go without saying that you want to leave your website’s visitors with a good first impression of your products or services.

-A good first impression will brings the customers flooding in and the competitors eating your dust.
-On the other hand, a poor first impression due to misguided user experience or user interface choices, will lead to the opposite outcome – clients will be reluctant to work with you.
+A good first impression will bring the customers flooding in and the competitors eating your dust.
+On the other hand, a poor first impression due to misguided user experience or user interface choices will lead to the opposite outcome – clients will be reluctant to work with you.

 The short answer is: They can, but we won’t see them as such.

 Snap judgments, of the kind we make when we first see a website are susceptible to The Halo Effect – A cognitive bias in which people make an overall judgment based on just one trait or experience.

 You’ve experienced the Halo effect thousands of times in your life, without knowing what it was called – It’s the reason you give a more favourable initial response to good looking people than you do to people who are less lucky in the looks department.
 It’s a snap judgment that leads to either positive or negative biases.